August 22, 2025

 Here are some key characteristics of structured data:

-- Easily searchable: Due to its organization, it’s easy to search and retrieve specific data points.
+• Easily searchable: Its organization makes it easy to search and retrieve specific data points.

 Well-organized pages are crucial for the user experience.
 Descriptive headings help users navigate and better understand your web pages.
 Hierarchical headings also help language models understand the structure and content.

-Clear navigation lets search engine bots crawl and index your site.
+Clear navigation lets bots crawl and index your site.
 Indexing makes your content more discoverable.
 In a sense, you’re establishing signposts along a path and directing users where to go.

 Internal linking refers to the practice of building a web of content.
 Imagine you are writing a blog post about the best ways to brew coffee at home.
 To help readers explore more related content, you would use internal links.